lutze/verdoy/docs/backend/API_SPLIT_MIGRATION_PLAN.md

 - [Step 2] Migrated and refactored projects endpoints into `api/api_projects.py` and `web/web_projects.py`.
 - [Step 2] Migrated and refactored organizations endpoints into `api/api_organizations.py` and `web/web_organizations.py`.
 - [Step 2] Registered new API and Web routers in `main.py` for all split resources.
 - [Step 3] Implemented strict authentication separation: API endpoints require JWT/Bearer token, web endpoints require session cookie.
 All new routers updated to use the correct dependency.
+- [Step 4] Completed project CRUD implementation with full Create, Read, Update, Archive operations, form processing, and mobile navigation support.

 ---